Win A Year's Supply Of Kiln Dried Logs

 Heat Briquettes, made from kiln-dried woodchips with a touch of bark, offer a hotter, more responsive burn that lasts up to 4 hours, giving you the flexibility to create fast heat or a more moderate output by adjusting your airflow.

-Both are made in Wales, produce low ash, and perform best when added to a good bed of embers with correct air control.
+All three fuels are made in the UK, produce low ash, and perform best when added to a good bed of embers with correct air control.

 How To Use Them For Best Results